Gilligan’s Island Transcript

 We've got to keep our fingers crossed.
 Gilligan spilled every drop of water we had left.

 Gilligan enters.
 Professor folds his arms across his chest and turns away from Gilligan.
-Skipper pedals the auger rig and turns away.
+Skipper continues to pedal the auger rig and turns away.

 GILLIGAN